 Is a Data Science Certificate Worth It?

 The answer to the question “is data science certification worth it?”
 Absolutely yes!
 Did you know data scientists are among the world’s most in-demand and highly compensated IT roles?
 One of the main reasons data scientists hold so much value is because they dig through volumes of data, analyze trends and monitor changes that impact key business decisions, ultimately helping the companies they work for stay competitive.
 Businesses are proactively trying to improve efficiencies with data science, but one of the biggest hurdles is the lack of skills within their company to help them meet their data goals.
-There has never been a better time to earn data science certification online than now.
+No matter the technology brand you use, AWS, IBM, VMware, or others, there has never been a better time to earn data science certification online than now.

 In the age of endless reporting capabilities thanks to innovative software-as-a-service programs, accessing and organizing data from multiple platforms to build a narrative is in demand more than ever.
 That’s because regularly reporting on hundreds to thousands of data points can be an enormous challenge for businesses.
 To alleviate the increasing demand for professionals who are trained to research and decipher data, the emerging field of data science can be a rewarding career path.